Easy Ways to Cut Epoxy Resin Like a Pro

 For small precise cutting, a Dremel tool is perfect.
 A Dremel is a compact and powerful rotary tool used for all kinds of art, craft, and hobby projects.
 A Dremel is not a CNC machine and it does not cut in three dimensions.
 However, for small intricate cuts on resin models, it is the perfect tool.
 The Dremel is also a great tool for cutting off excess resin from models.

+When discussing cutting resin with a Dremel, it’s important to consider various cutting techniques.
 It has a variable speed dial that allows you to make very fine cuts with little effort and it can be used with small bits for more intricate work.
 The Dremel is a very common tool that can be found in many hardware stores.
 A Dremel will also work with a variety of different-shaped bits, so it is possible to use a Dremel for more than just cutting resin.

-Cutting Resin with a Router
+Cutting Epoxy Resin with a Router

-A router Is similar to a large Dremel tool with a round base.
+A router is similar to a large Dremel tool with a round base.
 A router typically has a larger cutting bit that moves in a circle, but it can also be used with bits like the Dremel.

-The router is much larger than the Dremel and it requires more power to operate, so it cannot be considered for smaller models.
+When discussing cutting methods, the router is much larger than the Dremel and it requires more power to operate, so it cannot be considered for smaller models.
 A router is ideal for larger models, whereas a Dremel would be too small to operate.

 Cutting Resin with a Circular Saw or Table Saw